GH-Vidya/kalah-six-stone/README.md

 ## How to run locally

 ```
-cd <HOME_DIRECTORY>
 git clone https://github.com/GH-Vidya/kalah-six-stone.git
 cd kalah-six-stone
 mvn clean install
 mvn spring-boot:run
 ```
-When the server starts, open the following URL
+When the server starts, open the following URL in your favourite browser
 ```
 http://localhost:8080/game.xhtml
 ```

+## How to play